Porsche 911: 911 R

 In 2016, Porsche unveiled a limited production 911 R based on the GT3 RS.
 Production was limited to 991 units worldwide.
+The Porsche 911 R features a rear-engine, 4.0 L boxer 6-cylinder engine producing 500 PS at 8,250 rpm and 339 lbft at 6,250 rpm.
+It also has a dry-sump lubrication system and a 12.9:1 compression ratio.
 It has an overall weight of 1,370 kg, a high-revving 4.0 L six-cylinder naturally aspirated engine from the 991 GT3 RS, and a six-speed manual transmission, while air conditioning and audio systems are removable options to save weight.
 The car accelerates from 0–60 mph in 3.7 seconds and has a top speed of 200 mph.

 991 GT2 RS

 The high-performance GT2 version made a return to the 991 lineage but now as an RS variant only with no standard variant being produced, unlike the previous generations.
-It was initially unveiled at the 2017 E3 along with the announcement of the Forza Motorsport 7 video game.
+It was initially unveiled at the 2017 E3 along with the announcement of the Forza Motorsport 7.

-The car was officially launched by Porsche at the 2017 Goodwood Festival of Speed along with the introduction of the 911 Turbo S Exclusive Series.
+The car was officially unveiled at the 2017 Goodwood Festival of Speed along with the introduction of the 911 Turbo S Exclusive Series.
 The 991 GT2 RS is powered by a 3.8 L twin-turbocharged flat-6 engine that produces a maximum power of 700 PS at 7,000 rpm and 750 N·m of torque, making it the most powerful 911 ever built.
 Unlike the previous GT2 versions, this car is fitted with a 7-speed PDK transmission to handle the excessive torque produced from the engine.
 Porsche claims that this car will accelerate from 0 to 60 mph in 2.7 seconds, and has a top speed of 340 km/h.

 The car has a roof made of magnesium, front lid, front and rear spoilers and boot lid made of carbon, front and rear apron made of lightweight polyurethane, rear and side windows made of polycarbonate and features a titanium exhaust system.
 Porsche claims that the car will have a wet weight of 1470 kg.

 A Weissach package option is available, which reduces the weight by 30 kg, through the use of additional carbon-fiber and titanium parts.
 These include the roof, the anti-roll bars and the coupling rods on both axles made out of carbon-fiber while the package also includes a set of light-weight magnesium wheels.